Gabinou/Codename_FireSaga/README.md

 - Free! \*If you can compile from source
 	- If I ever sell this game, users would pay for convenience.
 - Emulator-inspired quality-of-life improvements
 	- Fast-forward button!
-Up to 150x on my machine.
+Up to 150x faster on my machine (15000%).
 	- TBD: Save state button.
 Not so sure.
 - Handcrafted pixel-art
 	- NES color palette only